x-codingman/KOM/symbolic-execution-engine/README.md

 make -j
 ```

-To run symbolic execution for ThreadX system calls, navigate to the **KOM-experiment** folder and execute the Python script.
+To run symbolic execution for ThreadX system calls, navigate to the **symbolic-execution-experiment** folder and execute the Python script.
 Most system calls will complete normally within 5 minutes, except for mutex_delete and mutex_put.
 These two system calls may take up to 9 hours to finish, depending on the host machine’s performance.

 ```
-cd KOM-experiment/scripts
+cd symbolic-execution-experiment/scripts
 python3 run_test_system_calls.py
 ```